 Before joining DOE, Sherry served in the U.S. Navy as a nuclear submarine officer (1986–1994).

-Sherry holds a B.S. in electrical engineering from West Virginia University and an M.B.A. from the University of Maryland.
+Sherry holds a Bachelor of Science degree in electrical engineering from West Virginia University and an Master of Business Administration from the University of Maryland.
 He also is a U.S. Navy– certified engineer (nuclear power).